Shop one-day deals on Adidas, Cole Haan and Levi's at Amazon's Big Style Sale

 Adidas Originals Men's 3-Stripes Tee ($18.39, originally $35; amazon.com)

-Whether you opt for classic black or one of the cool pastels on offer — like summer-y chalk coral or yellow — this iconic tee will never go out of style.
+Whether you opt for classic black or one of the cool pastels on offer — like summery chalk coral or yellow — this iconic tee will never go out of style.
 Wear it wherever, whenever.

 ______________________________________________________________________________________________________